huitema/draft-huitema-tls-hesni/draft-huitema-tls-hesni.md

 ## Shared Mode Server Behavior

-A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
-Moreover, the server MUST set the first 16 bytes of the "ServerLegacySessionId" to the value of ClientESNIInner.nonce.
+A server operating in Shared Mode uses the decrypted SNI as if it were the "server_name" extension to finish the handshake.
+It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same HESNI key.
+Moreover, the server MUST set the first 16 bytes of the "ServerLegacySessionId" to the value of HESNI nonce derived from the shared HESNI secret.

 ## Split Mode Server Behavior

-In Split Mode, the backend server must know the value of ClientESNIInner.nonce to echo it back in the first 16 bytes of the "ServerLegacySessionId".
+In Split Mode, the backend server must know the value of HESNI nonce to echo it back in the first 16 bytes of the "ServerLegacySessionId".
 Appendix B of [@!ietf-tls-esni] describes one mechanism to do so.